 Principal: Helen Allen BA,(Hons)PGCert Ed, Dip EGS, FLS

-Helen Allen trained originally as a textile designer before studying at the English Gardening School at the Chelsea Physic Garden in London.
-She received the prestigious Diploma in Botanical Illustration and taught for a number of years before becoming the Diploma Course Director.
+Helen Allen trained originally as a textile designer and teacher, before studying at the English Gardening School in the Chelsea Physic Garden, London.
+She received the prestigious Diploma in Botanical Illustration and was a course tutor for a number of years before becoming the Diploma Course Director.

 Sarah Gould originally qualified as a Landscape Architect with a broad working knowledge and appreciation of plants.
 After studying Botanical Illustration for three years with Anne Marie Evans she began to work on calfskin vellum and now paints almost exclusively on this medium.